aarkue/sap-meta-explorer/README.md

 The tables `DD02T`, `DD03L` and `DD03M` are of interest and should be dumped for the intended language (e.g., `WHERE DDLANGUAGE = 'EN'`).
 Additionally, a table or view of `DD03L` and `DD03M` called `DD03L_DD03M` should be created, which adds information on fields related tables (an example for that can be found below).

-Using the SQLite Dump allows usage continued usage, also offline.
+Using the SQLite Dump allows continued usage, also offline.
 But with small modifications, a direct connection to the SAP ERP systems DB is, of course, also possible.

 ```